May 16, 2017

 HOW FAR DOES THE DUTY TO ACCOMMODATE EMPLOYEES USING MEDICAL MARIJUANA EXTEND?

 Human rights legislation requires that a disabled employee be accommodated.
 What, precisely, does this mean in the context of medical marijuana?
+As a starting point:

 - A prescription for medical marijuana does not entitle an employee to be impaired at work;